Surgical voice adaptation man-to-woman transgender

 A very experienced surgeon

-The MEDICAL VOICE CENTER designed a special voice feminization therapy for women who want to develop their authentic female voice and match their gender identity.
+The MEDICAL VOICE CENTER developed a special pre-operative voice feminization therapy for women who want to have an authentic female voice and match their gender identity.
 This trans*voice-therapy is part of our feminization package.

 The first two surgical methods listed on the right are performed in microlaryngoscopy.
 The CTA and FemLar require an intervention on the outer neck.
 (Note: The reduction of the Adam’s apple, the so-called chondroplasty or trachel shave, does not lead to a change of voice.
 The most common surgical techniques for voice feminization are described here (in German language)